sanger-pathogens/Unicycler/test/README.md

 * assembles those reads with Unicycler
 * verifies that Unicycler's output looks correct

-It runs indefinitely (i.e. will need to be stopped with ctrl-c) and may leave behind a directory called `TEST_TEMP_*` that you'll probably want to delete afterward.
+It runs indefinitely (i.e. will need to be stopped with Ctrl-C).

 To run random sequence assembly tests:
 `python3 test/random_sequence_assembly_test.py`